 The short answer is yes.
 Whether or not you can ship internationally is determined at the carrier level.
 Whoever you partner with, let’s say UPS, FedEx, or DHL, has their own restrictions around where they will and won’t deliver.

-During the age of COVID-19, this information is especially pertinent to be aware of since additional restrictions have been put into place.
+During the post-pandemic era, this information is especially pertinent to be aware of since additional restrictions have been put into place.
 To stay up-to-date, it’s best to check out the approved countries list stated on a carrier’s website, such as the ones listed below:

 Shopify International Shipping Rates, Explained